 9. Enter a filename and location for the Output Raster.

-10. Enable the Preview check box to see a preview of the settings before you click OK to process the data.
+10. Enable the Preview check box to preview the settings before processing the data.
 The preview is calculated only on the area in the view and uses the resolution level at which you are viewing the image.
-See Preview for details on the results.
 To preview a different area in your image, pan and zoom to the area of interest and re-enable the Preview option.
+Depending on the algorithm being used by the tool, the preview result might be different from the final result of processing on the full extent, full resolution of the input image in the following scenarios: 1) If you zoomed out of the input raster in the view by 50%, or a percentage less than 50%, ENVI uses a downsampled image at the closest resolution level to calculate the preview, or 2) If the entire image is not visible in the view, ENVI uses the subset in the viewable area of the input image to calculate the preview.

 11. Enable the Display result check box to display the output in the view when processing is complete.
 Otherwise, if the check box is disabled, the result can be loaded from the Data Manager.